FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/01-Overview/README.md

 Azure Resources
 ```

-This separation allows the same application to exist in multiple Microsoft Entra ID tenants while maintaining a single application definition.
+This separation allows one Application Object to be used across multiple Microsoft Entra ID tenants while each tenant maintains its own independent Service Principal.

 ---

+---

 ## Enterprise Scenario

-A development team creates a web application that needs to read information from Microsoft Graph.
+A development team creates a web application that needs to read user information from Microsoft Graph.

 Instead of embedding administrator credentials inside the application, the developers register the application in Microsoft Entra ID.

-The application authenticates using its own identity, receives security tokens from Microsoft Entra ID, and securely accesses Microsoft Graph according to the permissions granted by administrators.
+The application authenticates using its own identity, requests the appropriate API permissions, receives security tokens from Microsoft Entra ID, and securely accesses Microsoft Graph according to the permissions granted by administrators.

+If the application is later deployed to multiple organizations, Microsoft Entra ID creates a Service Principal inside each customer tenant after the required consent process, allowing the same application definition to operate securely across multiple tenants.

 ---